MattR247/Data-Science-Portfolio/README.md

 After exploring the 3 datasets using the table visualiser in Power BI, I concluded that I could get everything I needed from just 2 of the tables, The Tournament Information and The Player Statistics data tables.

+## Data Engineering

+I have a dataset that contains individual players statistics over the seasons and another with all the tournament information over seasons.
+These are both .csv files that I have ingested into Power BI using the Power Query Editor tool.
+The reason for using Power BI is for its strong ability to engineer data using M-code within the editor tool and the large variety of visuals available to showcase the data on a dashboard.

+I’ve linked the datasets using player name as the primary key.

+There was a challenge with this as 1 dataset used the players full name along with the year and another used the first initial and surname.

+E.g. Rory McIlroy (2019) and R.McIlroy

+Firstly, I removed the year and put this into a new column using this code:

+Then I put the player name into another column: